Skip to main content

 1. Install & authenticate Terminus if you have not done so already.

-3. You can now use the newly installed Terminus commands, such as secret:site:set, to manage secrets securely on Pantheon.
+2. You can now use Terminus commands such as secret:site:set to manage secrets securely on Pantheon, or manage site-owned secrets directly from the Secrets tab in your Site Dashboard.

-To see all available commands added by this plugin, refer to the plugin's README file.
+To see all available Terminus secrets commands, refer to the Terminus command reference.

 Support

-The Terminus Secrets Manager Plugin, PHP Secrets SDK, and Pantheon Secrets Drupal module are open source.
+Terminus, the PHP Secrets SDK, and the Pantheon Secrets Drupal module are open source.
 You can view the projects, file issues and feature requests, and contribute in their respective repositories on GitHub.

 Contact Support if you have questions or need help with Terminus.